Steve Coogan: Early life

 Stephen John Coogan was born on 14 October 1965 in Middleton, Lancashire, the son of housewife Kathleen (née Coonan) and IBM engineer Anthony "Tony" Coogan.
-He has four brothers and one sister, and was raised Roman Catholic in a "lower-middle or upper-working class" family which emphasised the values of education.
-His younger brother Brendan was, for a few months, a presenter of Top Gear, while his elder brother Martin became the lead singer of rock band the Mock Turtles.

-Coogan's mother is Irish and hails from County Mayo, while his father is also of Irish descent, his paternal grandparents – Margaret (from County Kilkenny) and Thomas Coogan (a tailor from County Cork) – having settled in Manchester shortly before the First World War.
+He has four brothers and one sister, and was raised Roman Catholic in what he described as a "lower middle-class or upper working-class" family which emphasised the values of education.
+His elder brother Martin is a musician, while his younger brother Brendan is a presenter.
+Coogan's mother is Irish and hails from County Mayo, while his father was born in Manchester to Irish parents Margaret (from County Kilkenny) and Thomas Coogan (a tailor from County Cork), who had settled there shortly before the First World War.
 During the 1950s, his paternal grandfather established a dance hall for Irish immigrants.
+Coogan has stated that he had a happy childhood, and his parents fostered children on a short-term basis.

+Coogan lived on Manchester New Road in Alkrington.
+His father stood for the SDP-Liberal Alliance in the Middleton South ward at the Rochdale Borough Council elections in both May 1983 and May 1984.
+He was also chairman of the Catholic Grammar Schools Parents Association, and protested against the proposal by the Salford Roman Catholic Diocesan Schools Commission to close the sixth form (which ultimately did not happen).
 Coogan attended St. Thomas More Roman Catholic Primary School and Cardinal Langley Roman Catholic High School.
-He has stated that he had a happy childhood, and his parents fostered children on a short-term basis.
+Coogan passed two O-levels in 1983, which were likely re-take exams, aged 17.
+In 1984 he gained 4 A-levels: English Literature, British Government and Politics, Art, and General Studies.
+In the same year, his brother Kevin acquired nine O-levels at the same school and took part in local and regional sports competitions, notably in basketball and cross country running.

+Coogan's sister trained to be a teacher at the nearby Hopwood Hall College.
 As a family, it was assumed that all the children would become teachers.
 Coogan had a talent for impersonation and wanted to go to drama school, despite being advised by a teacher that it could lead to a precarious profession.
-After five failed applications to various drama schools in London, he received a place at the New Music theatre company before gaining a place at the Manchester Polytechnic School of Drama, where he met future collaborator John Thomson.
+After five failed applications to various drama schools in London, he received a place at the theatre company New Music before gaining a place at the Manchester Polytechnic School of Drama, where he met future collaborator John Thomson.

 Career

-Early career
+1989–2002: Breakthrough as Alan Partridge

 Coogan began his career as a comic and impressionist, performing regularly in Ipswich, before working as a voice artist for television advertisements and the satirical puppet show Spitting Image.
+In 1988, he provided vocals for the acid house record 'Don't Believe the Hype' credited to Mista E. The record peaked at number 41 in December 1988, narrowly missing the main chart rundown.
 In 1989, he appeared in a series of specially shot sketches in the Observation round in the long-running ITV game show The Krypton Factor.
-In 1992, Coogan won the Perrier Award at the Edinburgh Festival Fringe for his performance with long-time collaborator John Thomson, and starred alongside him and Caroline Aherne in a one-off Granada TV sketch show, The Dead Good Show.
-His most prominent characters developed at this time were Paul Calf, a stereotypical working class Mancunian, and his sister Pauline, played by Coogan in drag.